modalityone/modality/README.md

 ## Status
 Modality is in early-stage development.
-We intend to release a functioning MVP by late-2023.
+We intend to release a functioning MVP by early-2024.

 ## Key technology features
 * developed entirely in Java, on both the server-side and client-side
 * uses the same UI toolkit (JavaFX) across all clients apps
-* native web, mobile and desktop clients generated from the same codebase
+* native Web, Mobile and Desktop clients generated from the same codebase
 * server powered by [Vert.x](https://vertx.io/)